Quadrastate

 Quadrastate is a mini-album by the British electronic music group 808 State.
 It was released in July 1989 through Creed Records.
-The album contains the original version of "Pacific State", one of the most popular tracks by 808 State, which later made the band famous after extended airplay on BBC Radio 1 led to them being signed to major label ZTT Records.
+It contains the original version of "Pacific State", one of the most popular tracks by 808 State, which later made the band famous after extended airplay on BBC Radio 1 led to their signing to ZTT Records.

 The record entered the Top Dance Albums chart at number 10 on 9 September 1989, and reached number 1 on 4 November.

 On 19 May 2008, the British Rephlex Records label re-released the record in double vinyl and CD format.

 The re-issued version featured seven additional bonus tracks not included in the original.
 In addition, there were some alterations to the originally released version, including editing to the track "106".